Minetron26/Minetron26.github.io/README.md

-# minetron26.github.io
+# Minetron26.github.io
-A test of a Web Page.
+A Test of a Web Page.